kivistoilkka/request-identifier/README.md

 ## Description of design and implementation process

 To begin the process, I created framework for the Python application.
 I decided to use Poetry for dependency management, Pytest for testing and Coverage for test coverage reporting.
 I also wanted easy to use commands, and for that I added Invoke as a dependency.
 I also created files for RequestIdentifier and IdentifierClient classes and test file for the former.

+After this I started to work on URI parsing using test driven development.